 He is married to Lori Hickman Keenan and they have four children.

 Matt is the chair of the SHB Pro Bono Committee.
-The firm's pro bono contributions have been featured in both the Kansas City Star and a recent legal journal, The Pulse.
+The firm's pro bono contributions have been featured in Kansas City Star, The Pulse and Working Mother.
 For past issues of the SHB Pro Bono newsletter, please click here.

 Matters of Note